Benefits of Being an Honors Student

 Small Class Sizes

 Enrollment in Honors courses is restricted to facilitate the interactive, conversational environment.
 Central to Honors learning is the activity of conversation, where peers learn from each other in a supportive environment.
-This intimate setting allows for close student-professor interactions and mentoring—an important benefit when you need letters of recommendation for jobs and graduate school.
+This intimate setting allows for close student-professor interactions and mentoring.

 Honors College faculty are known for their teaching excellence and passion for working with students.
-In fact, 9 Honors professors have won Westminster's Gore Excellence in Teaching Award, the college's top recognition for faculty.
+In fact, 9 Honors professors have won Westminster College's Gore Excellence in Teaching Award, the college's top recognition for faculty.

 Enhanced Support, Advising, and Mentoring

-As a first-year Honors student, you'll receive specialized advising from trained advisors, meet weekly with your cohort during the fall semester, and attend an early, supplemental day of orientation to help ease the transition to college life.
+As a first-year Honors student, you'll receive specialized advising from trained advisors, meet weekly with your cohort during the fall semester, and attend supplemental orientation activities to help ease the transition to college life.
 You'll also be grouped with peer mentors—upper-class Honors students with extensive experience in the program—who can help guide you through your first year of college.
 Support then continues throughout your time in the Honors College through targeted workshops and dedicated advising.

 The interdisciplinary Honors curriculum brings students and 2 faculty from different academic disciplines together to help you practice how to have conversations across differences and to prepare you for the interdisciplinary approach of most top graduate programs and professional fields.